hubiquitus-old/hubiquitus/docs/Reference.md

 Hubiquitus provides multiple message encoders, each one being compatible with some of the adapters Hubiquitus provides.

-Here is the list of serializers that Hubiquitus provides.
+Here is the list of codecs that Hubiquitus provides.

 Since v0.6:

-* `JsonSerializer`: default format / compatible with all transports / shipped with Hubiquitus v0.6
+* `JsonCodec`: default format / compatible with all transports / shipped with Hubiquitus v0.6

 In future releases:

-* `MsgPackSerializer`: uses the MessagePack format / incompatible with SocketIO
+* `MsgPackCodec`: uses the MessagePack format / incompatible with SocketIO

 > TO BE DESCRIBED